ivan-kleshnin/query_format/README.md

 // ...all supported commands (unique per endpoint)
 ```

-^ just and idea.
-The above will be declared using syntax of your API/validation BE framework/library or with imperative commands.
+^ The above will be declared using syntax of your API/validation BE framework/library or with imperative commands.
 The concepts of "tuples" and "literal vaues" must be supported.

 ## Guide